Golf Travel Guide To Central Michigan

 Give our readers an overview of your destination and why they should consider it for their next golf trip?

-What are the must play courses in Central Michigan?
+What are the must play courses in area?

 Bucks Run (Mt.
-Pleasant, MI) is regularly ranked in the top courses in Michigan and is a must-play when in Central Michigan.
-Offering Championship tees, undulating greens, fluffy sand-traps, pristine grounds, and majestic scenery, Bucks Run is one of the best courses you'll ever play, period.
+Pleasant, MI) is regularly ranked in the top courses in Michigan and is considered a must-play while visiting the Mt.
+Pleasant area.
+Here you can find championship tees, underlying greens, fluffy sand-traps, pristine grounds, and majestic scenery.
+People drive from all over the state just to play at Bucks Run!

 The Pines at Lake Isabella (Lake Isabella, MI) has a long-standing history in Michigan golf, being a regular host of amateur qualifying events and GAM tournaments.
-The Pines at Lake Isabella offers pristine and long fairways, well-placed sand-traps, and beautiful Pines throughout the course.
+This golf course offers pristine and long fairways, well-placed sand-traps and beautiful pines throughout the course.
+Don't forget to stop by their new restaurant for a refreshing drink and bite to eat.
 If you're looking to forget your score and enjoy time with your group, this is the place for you.

 Riverwood Resort (Mt.
 Pleasant, MI) offers the perfect setting for a trip with the fellas or gals.
-Enjoy the laid-back and open course design and then head inside the resort for bowling, drinks, and great food.
+Enjoy the laid-back and open course design before heading inside for bowling, drinks and great food.

 Maple Creek Golf Club (Shepherd, MI) offers the perfect setting for large groups.
 With an open landscape and condensed course, Maple Creek makes it easy for large groups to travel between holes and to have a great time.
-When you're done with the round, head inside for an international themed lunch at the renowned Fireside Grille.
+When you're done with the round, head inside for lunch at the Fireside Grille.

 Can you provide our readers with an ideal itinerary for a long weekend?

-Friday Afternoon: Start off playing a more "relaxed" style of course at the Riverwood Resort to get you loosened up for your golf getaway.
-This laid-back and open course design is the perfect way to start off your golf getaway!
+Friday Afternoon: Start off playing a more "relaxed" style of course at Riverwood Resort to get you loosened up for your golf getaway.

-Friday Evening: After you check into your hotel at one of the many convenient lodging options, head to dinner at a local favorite, The Brass Café.
-This staple located in Downtown Mt.
-Pleasant will offer your group a wide array of delectable options.
-They offer a wide variety of entrees and if you're into something a little spicy, definitely check out the rajun cajun chicken sandwich!
+Friday Evening: After you check into your hotel at one of the many convenient lodging options, head to dinner at a local favorite, Mountain Town Station.
+This staple brewery located in Downtown Mt.
+Pleasant will offer your group a wide array of delectable options from their famous Scotch Eggs to a mouth-watering Stone Fired Pizza.
+Round out your meal by ordering one of the many hand-crafted beers on tap.
+Looking for something more upscale?
+Conveniently located under the same roof, Camille's Prime is an intimate restaurant featuring certified prime grade black angus steaks, fresh seafood and upscale comfort food.

 Saturday Morning/Afternoon: Now that you've warmed up, tackle the championship style links of Bucks Run Golf Club.
-The majestic scenery will have you thinking you're in northern Michigan, while being smack down in the center of the state.
-After your first round at Bucks Run, you can stay right on the course and grab lunch at the Quarry Grill.
+The majestic scenery will have you thinking you're in northern Michigan!
+After your first round at Bucks Run, stay on property and grab lunch at the Quarry Grill.
 They offer amazing burgers, sandwiches, and salads to refuel you after a long morning of golf.
 Then you're ready to tackle the back nine that afternoon as you officially complete one of the top ranked courses in the state!

-Saturday Evening: Head back to the hotel to shower and change as you prepare for another fun filled evening.
+Saturday Evening: Head back to the hotel to freshen up as you prepare for another fun filled evening.
 For this evening's dining, try one of Mt.
-Pleasant's newest restaurants, Summit Smokehouse.
-This BBQ joint has phenomenal smoked meats, delicious craft brews, and amazing desserts like the chocolate avalanche cake!
+Pleasant's newest restaurants, Wood Shop Social Kitchen and Bar.
+This gastropub is brought to you by Executive Chef Jim Wood offers New American cuisine, featuring an extensive menu of updated standard and original cocktails, along with a curated selection of bourbon and wine.
 After dinner experience the Mt.
-Pleasant nightlife like testing your luck at the Soaring Eagle Casino or visit one of the famous Mt.
-Pleasant landmarks like The Bird or Rubbles Bar.
+Pleasant nightlife by testing your luck at the Soaring Eagle Casino or visit one of the famous Mt.
+Pleasant landmarks, Rubbles Bar, for some live music.

-Sunday Morning: Close out your amazing golf weekend at the famous PohlCat that has been carefully designed by former PGA touring pro Dan Pohl.
-This course will test your skill as each hole is very unique and begs you to come back to play again!
+Sunday Morning: Close out your amazing golf weekend at the famous PohlCat Golf Course that has been carefully designed by former PGA touring pro Dan Pohl.
+This course will test your skills as each hole it's unique design will have you coming back to play again in no time!

-Sunday Afternoon: Before heading home grab a sandwich at Freddie's Tavern or Max and Emily's.
-If you have a little time to spare before getting on the road, take a kayak trip down the Chippewa River or hike one of our breathtaking parks or a nature preserve.
+Sunday Afternoon: Before heading home grab a sandwich at Max and Emily's Eatery or a burger from Freddie's Tavern.
+If you have a little time to spare before hitting the road, take a kayak trip down the Chippewa River or hike one of our breathtaking parks or a nature preserves.

 After golf, what are the "must do" things or attractions to see?

 Pair the quantity of impressive courses with the endless options of world-class entertainment and your group will need more than one weekend to experience the full Central Michigan effect.
-While your group is here plan to explore:
+Here are the top places to explore when not hitting the links:

-* Indulge in delicious, handcrafted brews at Summit Smokehouse & Tap Room (home to Mountain Town Brewing Co. beer), Mountain Town Station and Hunter's Ale House
+Indulge in delicious, handcrafted brews at Summit Smokehouse & Tap Room (home to Mountain Town Brewin Co.) and Hunter's Ale House.

 What is the best time to travel?

-Anything else you would like to share about the Central Michigan?
+Anything else you would like to share about the area?

 Where can golfers go for more information to research and plan their trip?